Cyberdrek01/Cyberdrek01/README.md

     motto      = "Every expert was once a beginner.
 Show up daily."
 ```

-I am a third-year B.Tech IT student actively transitioning into cybersecurity.
+I am a B.Tech IT student actively transitioning into cybersecurity.
 I document everything I learn publicly — networking theory, Linux challenges, CTF writeups, and tool usage — both to build a portfolio and to hold myself accountable to learn something new every single day.

 ---